NateDimick/blazing-bookmarks/readme.md

-# Bookmark Bar Most Used Sorter
+# Hot Bookmarks Bar - Bookmark Bar Most Used Sorter

 I had this idea but a [reddit user](https://www.reddit.com/r/chrome/comments/2cgfti/how_do_i_sort_my_bookmarks_by_frequency_of/) aparently had it first, though no one has implemented it yet.